 For the nine months ended May 27, 2006, revenues increased 6.7% to \$613.4 million as compared with \$575.1 million for comparable period ended May 28, 2005.
 This increase was primarily due to organic growth within our Core Laundry Operations, which accounted for a 6.6% increase in consolidated revenues, and acquisition-related revenues, which resulted in an increase in consolidated revenues of 1.6%.
-First-Aid also accounted for a 0.4% increase in consolidated revenues.
-These increases were offset by a 21.1% decline in Specialty Garments revenues, which resulted in a 1.9% decrease in consolidated revenues, and was primarily due to the conclusion of a significant contract in fiscal 2005.
+First-Aid also accounted for a 0.4% increase in consolidated revenues, which resulted in a 1.1% decline in Specialty Garments revenues, which resulted in a 1.9% decrease in consolidated revenues, and was primarily due to the conclusion of a significant contract in fiscal 2005.